drei01/pricewell-docs/site/content/integrations/bubble.md

 Many subscription products display their pricing table on the landing page but require the customer to register an account before subscribing to a plan.
 To do this, you can use the "**Custom Button Link**" feature of the plugin.\
 \
-A﻿dd a **Pricing Table** component to your landing page and paste the pricing page id as before.
+Add a **Pricing Table** component to your landing page and paste the pricing page id as before.
 This time add a url to the **Custom Button Link** field (e.g. https://yoursite.com/register).
 This will make **all** the buttons  on the pricing page act as links.
 Instead of taking the customer to check out, they will be sent to the link you defined.\
 \
 O﻿nce a customer has registered, if you require payment before they can use your app, you can display another pricing table (this time without the custom button link).